shehajeez/ethos/README.md

 ---

 Thank you for choosing Ethos!
-We hope you enjoy using our API as much as we enjoyed building it.
+We hope you enjoy using our project as much as we enjoyed building it.
 Happy coding!